greenm01/ec4x/docs/ec4x_specs.md

 Players receive new reports that reflect updated economics and the outcome of orders issued in the previous turn.
 This can be achieved through email, on a server, or locally on a laptop for tabletop play.

-In the new turn, players decide which construction orders to place and where to invest production points in R&D, industry, terraforming, population movement, espionage, and savings ([Section 3.4](#34-maintenance-costs)).
+In the new turn, players decide which construction orders to place and where to invest production points in R&D, industry, terraforming, population movement, espionage, and savings ([Section 3.4](#34-expenditures)).
 The tax rate can be changed in this phase.
 Player local databases are updated accordingly.

 ### 1.3.2 Command Phase

-In the command phase, players issue fleet orders (Section 6) and make strategic decisions around asset management.
-Players have the opportunity change diplomatic state (Section 8) in relation to rival Houses.
+In the command phase, players issue fleet orders ([Section 6.2](#62-fleet-orders)) and make strategic decisions around asset management.
+Players have the opportunity change diplomatic state ([Section 8.1](#81-diplomacy)) in relation to rival Houses.

 Players send their locally updated game database back to the game moderator for turn processing.